Top 10 Vitamins for Energy and Tiredness

 6. Vitamin D

 Vitamin D works more like a hormone than a classic vitamin.
-Its receptors are found in almost every tissue in your body, including muscle, brain, and immune cells.
+Often called the sunshine vitamin, it is naturally produced in your skin when exposed to sunlight.
+Its receptors are found in almost every tissue in your body, including muscle, brain, and immune cells, where it plays a key role in supporting cellular function.
 Vitamin D helps regulate testosterone, thyroid hormones, and insulin sensitivity, all of which affect how energized you feel.

 More than 50% of people who spend most of their time indoors have low vitamin D levels.
-In winter months, this gets worse because there is less sunlight.
+In the winter months, this gets worse because there is less sunlight.
 Low vitamin D is strongly linked to unexplained fatigue, low mood, and slow workout recovery.
+Having enough vitamin D is essential to avoid these symptoms and maintain optimal energy and well-being.

 Research including the EViDiF Study has shown that correcting low vitamin D levels significantly improves fatigue scores.
 Athletes with healthy vitamin D levels also tend to outperform those who are deficient.